CronCats/docs/content/docs/croncat-dao.md

 |slot_granularity| u64     | The total amount of blocks to cluster into a window of execution.
 Example: If there are 1000 blocks and slot granularity is 100 then there will be 10 “buckets” where tasks will be slotted.                           |

 ### Core Deployment
-Croncat is a living creature, developed by people and autonomously operating on the blockchain.
+CronCat is a living creature, developed by people and autonomously operating on the blockchain.
 Development will continue to be fluid, where features will be added from time to time.
 When a new feature is ready to be deployed, the compiled contract code will be staged on-chain, and submitted as an upgrade proposal.
 Core DAO members will be responsible for testing & ensuring the upgrade will not be malicious, align with all representative parties of cron DAO and meet all coding standards for production contracts.
 Upon successful approval of upgrade, the croncat contract will utilize a migration function to handle any/all state changes needed.
 In the event that there are backward incompatibilities, the DAO can decide to launch an entirely new deployed contract.
 This type of change will need to be communicated among all integration partnerships, publicly disclosed on social and website and maintain the legacy contract until all tasks have been completed.

 # DAO Economic Governance:
 The cron DAO will be responsible for appropriately allocating funds towards initiatives that benefit the whole croncat community.
 The following are possible incentives, each to be approved and potentially implemented by the DAO.
 Unless otherwise noted, each item will be available to be voted upon by all DAO members.
 Specific amounts are left out of this document, as they are to be proposed within the DAO.